SioKCronin/website/content/Oloid.md

 This blog is me proclaiming myself and documenting my journey.
 After four years of working in tech I found I was still holding my breath.
-I began dulling my body, not sure how to leverage my perspective to tackle the problems facing my team.
-That I am at this point where I believe I can articulate the connections between my studio practice and the teams and systems I'm serving (and aspire to server) is a product of the love and care of my community, both in and outside of my role at Landed.
+I began dulling my body, not sure how to leverage my perspective.
+That I am at this point where I believe I can articulate the connections between my studio practice and the teams and systems I'm serving (and aspire to serve) is a product of the love and care of my community, both in and outside of my role at Landed.
 My colleagues, partners, and friends have never shamed me for my feral use of metaphors or my periodic checking in with my body to source networks of knowledge.
 I am grateful for their belief in me, and to be coming into my own as a systems thinker in a community that values cognitive diversity.
-And by golly, when I look objectively at this mind-body that builds conceptual scaffolding through embodied poetic systems and grafts them to a study of emergence in human-computer engineering systems, even I think, "whoa, that's pretty unusual but soooooo cool".
+And by golly, when I look objectively at this mind-body that builds conceptual scaffolding through embodied poetics and grafts them to a study of emergence in human-computer engineering systems, even I think, "whoa, that's pretty unusual but soooooo cool".